neonkore/Nunicode/README.md

 It will build static library.

-Normally nunicode is compiled with -O3 (gcc), you can change it to -Os to save 4-8Kb.
+Normally nunicode is compiled with -O3 (gcc).

 [CMake]: http://www.cmake.org/